-When it comes to promoting your race there is one simple truth: there is no single “best” way that gets the job done.
+Let’s face it: When it comes to promoting a race there are no magic bullets and no “best” ways to get the job done.

 That is why we harnessed the wisdom of our 2,000-strong race director community to give you the definitive no-stone-left-unturned guide to everything you can do to market and promote your race: online, offline, across all channels and through various strategies.

 Note the purpose of this article is not to go too deep into the weeds on every single marketing strategy.
 (In most places, we will anyway point you to additional resources and tutorials to help you go deeper in anyone topic.)